A Hierarchy for Constant Communication Complexity: Introduction

 Prior to our work, there have been several studies on establishing hierarchies in communication complexity.
 In a seminal paper, Babai, Frankl, and Simon~\cite{babai1986complexity} proposed polylogarithmic complexity as the criteria for efficiency and used it to define communication classes analogous to the classical computational complexity classes.
 Their definition of communication classes provides a structured framework for comparing the powers of various communication models.
 While this work has undoubtedly led to the development in proving separations between different communication classes, it is also crucial to also consider communication problems that have uniformly bounded complexity.
-In fact, there is already a line of work on constant-cost communication~\cite{linial2007complexity, linial2009learning, bhrushundi2014property, hatami2020sign, harms2019universal, harms2022randomized, hatami2022lower, esperet2022sketching, hambardzumyan2023dimension, cheung2023separation, ahmed2023communication, ahmed2023communication}.
-These works motivated the work of Hatami and Hatami~\cite{hatami2024structure}, who defined the constant-cost analogues of the communication classes by Babai, Frankl, and Simon~\cite{babai1986complexity}, where the criterion of effectiveness is a $O(1)$ complexity, independent of the input size $n$.
+In fact, the idea of constant-cost communication classes began with the works of Hambardzumyan et al.~\cite{hambardzumyan2023dimension} and Harms et al.~\cite{harms2022randomized} studying constant-cost communication problems and the notion of ``classes" was used in prior works such as Refs.~\cite{harms2024randomized} and~\cite{fang2024no}.
+Other works on constant-cost communication include~\cite{linial2007complexity, linial2009learning, bhrushundi2014property, hatami2020sign, harms2019universal, hatami2022lower, esperet2022sketching, cheung2023separation, ahmed2023communication}.
+The recent survey paper of Hatami and Hatami~\cite{hatami2024structure} studies the constant-cost analogues of the communication classes by Babai, Frankl, and Simon~\cite{babai1986complexity}, where the criterion of effectiveness is a $O(1)$ complexity, independent of the input size $n$.
 Another related work is that of G{\"o}{\"o}s, Pitassi and Watson~\cite{landscape}.
 In their work, the authors outlined the relationships between a wide range of models for two-party communication, clarifying which are stronger, weaker, or incomparable.
-By establishing new separations and inclusions, they resolves several long-standing open questions and gives a nearly complete structural picture of the complexity landscape in this area.
+By establishing new separations and inclusions, they resolve several long-standing open questions and give a nearly complete structural picture of the complexity landscape in this area.